 Pertains to Thailand’s Cyber Law Raises Fear Military Could ‘Cage’ the Internet

-India, which holds national elections subsequent month, is attempting to stem the unfold of incorrect information on Facebook Inc.’s WhatsApp.
+India, which holds national elections next month, is attempting to stem the unfold of incorrect information on Facebook Inc.’s WhatsApp.
 “We deliver a high significance to cyber protection and cyber threats; those measures are only for use while there’s an actual chance to national stability,” Weerachon Sukhonthapatipak, a central authority spokesman, stated in a smartphone interview.
 “If you’re only a regular commercial enterprise operating right here with transparency and precise conduct, this regulation wouldn’t affect you.”

 Heavy Users